Epicyclic gearing

-An epicyclic gear train (also known as a planetary gearset) consists of two gears mounted so that the center of one gear revolves around the center of the other.
-A carrier connects the centers of the two gears and rotates the planet and sun gears mesh so that their pitch circles roll without slip.
-A point on the pitch circle of the planet gear traces an epicycloid curve.
-In this simplified case, the sun gear is fixed and the planetary gear(s) roll around the sun gear.
+An epicyclic gear train (also known as a planetary gearset) is a gear reduction assembly consisting of two gears mounted so that the center of one gear (the "planet") revolves around the center of the other (the "sun").
+A carrier connects the centers of the two gears and rotates, to carry the planet gear(s) around the sun gear.
+The planet and sun gears mesh so that their pitch circles roll without slip.
+If the sun gear is held fixed, then a point on the pitch circle of the planet gear traces an epicycloid curve.

-An epicyclic gear train can be assembled so the planet gear rolls on the inside of the pitch circle of a fixed, outer gear ring, or ring gear, sometimes called an annular gear.
-In this case, the curve traced by a point on the pitch circle of the planet is a hypocycloid.

-The combination of epicycle gear trains with a planet engaging both a sun gear and a ring gear is called a planetary gear train.
-In this case, the ring gear is usually fixed and the sun gear is driven.
+An epicyclic gear train can be assembled so the planet gear rolls on the inside of the pitch circle of an outer gear ring, or ring gear, sometimes called an annulus gear.
+Such an assembly of a planet engaging both a sun gear and a ring gear is called a planetary gear train.
+By choosing to hold one component or another—the planetary carrier, the ring gear, or the sun gear—stationary, three different gear ratios can be realized.